Collection Keisel

 Collection Wärq

-Wärq, gold in the official language of Ethiopia, Amharic.
-Ethiopia is rich in gold, precious stones, industrial minerals and other precious metals.
-ALBASO has chosen to name this beautiful cognac colored leather after one of the riches of our land.
+Wärq, or in Ethiopia’s official language, Amharic.
+Ethiopia is rich in gold, precious stones, industrial minerals, and other precious metals.
+ALBASO has chosen to name this magnificent, naturally tanned cognac-colored leather after one of the riches of our land.

 Discover the collection